Estimating Privacy Leakage of Augmented Contextual Knowledge in Language Models: Preliminaries

-This formulation of PMI is also known as Point-wise Cross-Mutual Information (P-XCMI) in machine translation \cite{fernandes2021does}.
-The interpretation of PMI is to measure the association of event $y_t$, predicting a specific token, and event $D$, the presence of context.
-The term $p_\theta(y_t|\mathbf{x}, \mathbf{y}_t)$ is the prior probability, representing the model's prior belief from its parameters $\theta$ without the context $D$, whereas $p_\theta(y_t|D,\mathbf{x}, \mathbf{y}_t)$ is the posterior probability, which represents the model's updated beliefs with $D$.
-Our work is motivated by Context-aware Decoding (CAD) \cite{shi2023trusting}, which leverages PMI by multiplying a weighted PMI with the posterior distribution:
+Satisfying the DP definition requires controlling the amount of privacy that can be leaked by the context during generation.
+To this end, we borrow ideas from prior work that focused on amplifying contextual information by utilizing Pointwise Mutual Information (PMI) to measure the LM's dependence on the context, then applying this measurement to the decoding process to explicitly steer the LM's focus on the context \cite{van2022mutual, shi2023trusting}.
+The goal of these prior works does not involve privacy; rather, they are focused on reducing hallucinations by forcing the model to focus more on the context.
+However, these prior works provide the appropriate foundation to build on for estimating privacy from the context.
+PMI is defined as

-where $\overline{p}_\theta(y_t|D,\mathbf{x},\mathbf{y}_t)$ is the weighted distribution controlled by $\beta$, the weight placed on the PMI when decoding.
-The rationale is that $D$ may be out-of-distribution with respect to $\theta$ which can cause the model $p_\theta$ to deprioritize $D$ and instead overly rely on the prior knowledge encoded in $\theta$.
-Hence, CAD mitigates this by factoring out the prior knowledge from the model's original output distribution contrastively using PMI with a weighting parameter $\beta$.
+PMI measures the association of event $y_t$, predicting a specific token, and event $D$, the presence of context.
+The term $p_\theta(y_t|\mathbf{x}, \mathbf{y}_t)$ is the prior probability, representing the model's parametric knowledge $\theta$ without the context $D$, whereas the likelihood $p_\theta(y_t|D,\mathbf{x}, \mathbf{y}_t)$ represents the model's updated beliefs with the context $D$.
+To reduce LM hallucinations, one approach is to leverage PMI by multiplying a weighted PMI with the likelihood: